 The Ultimate Guide to Waiver Wire & FAAB Strategy

 Mastering your draft is just the tip of the iceberg.
-If you choose to ignore the rest of your role as a fantasy manager, bad things will happen.
+If you choose to ignore the rest of your role as a fantasy manager, bad things will come.

 There are numerous ways to navigate waivers.
 The following is an in-depth look at different formats, strategies, and other considerations for your season-long league(s).
 To win your league, it is paramount to understand your league format and ways to have it benefit your team.
 League winners win at every step.